GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## KNOBS

 The design works best with 23mm (0.9") diameter encoder knobs.
-My recomendation would be a knob from kilo internationl with a number beginning with 90 (which means a 0.9" diameter) like the OEDNI-90-4-7 shown here.
+My recommendation would be a knob from kilo international with a number beginning with 90 (which means a 0.9" diameter) like the OEDNI-90-4-7 shown here.

 ![OEDNI-90-4-7](/docs/images/buildguide/knob.jpg)